Ash Center for Democratic Governance and Innovation: Projects

 The Ash Center offers grant funding and internship opportunities for students in the Harvard community.
 Support for field research in Indonesia and Vietnam, as well as other regions are also offered.
 Its Ford Foundation Mason Fellowship and Roy and Lila Ash Fellowship provide financial support to students studying at the Harvard Kennedy School.
-The Center also offers innovation and leadership fellowships for public-sector practitioners, providing training and support for research and practice in democratic governance.

 The Study of Democratic Governance

 In November 2008, Harvard Kennedy School announced a new initiative with the Ford Foundation to link innovative governance to the world's major social challenges.

 The Program on Democratic Governance includes research on democratic participation, immigration, and democracy in the developed and developing world.

-The Center now hosts the Seminar Series, bringing distinguished speakers to Harvard Kennedy School throughout the academic year to address critical challenges facing democratic governance.
+The center now hosts the Seminar Series, bringing distinguished speakers to Harvard Kennedy School throughout the academic year to address critical challenges facing democratic governance.
 Its Democracy Fellowships program provides financial support for doctoral and postdoctoral students to pursue research related to democratic governance.

 Rajawali Foundation Institute for Asia

 Under the leadership of Ash Center Director Anthony Saich, Asia Programs, a school-wide initiative integrating Asia-related activities, joined the Ash Center in July 2008.

 The permanently endowed Rajawali Foundation Institute for Asia consisting of Asia Programs was established on January 1, 2010, through support from the Rajawali Foundation in Indonesia.
 The new Institute is designed to bring together academics and practitioners from around the world to enhance research, teaching, and training on public policy and governance issues of critical importance in Asia.
 The gift also established the HKS Indonesia Program, which promotes research, education, and capacity building in support of democratic governance and institutional development in Indonesia.

 Both the Institute for Asia and the HKS Indonesia Program are housed within the Ash Center.
 Other Institute for Asia programs include its China Public Policy Program, Vietnam Program, and HKS Singapore Program.
-The Institute also supports Rajawali Fellows, a host of academics and public practitioners with independent research projects relevant to Asia.
+The institute also supports Rajawali Fellows, a host of academics and public practitioners with independent research projects relevant to Asia.
 Its annual China Goes Global Conference examines the impact of the internationalization of Chinese firms.